santiagocorr3a/pongWebApp/README.md

 #### Video Demo: (https://youtu.be/Y9SwkZUaGhM)

 #### Description:
-Pong is a web app I created to enhance the experience of playing the traditional Korean card game Pong, which a friend introduced to me.
-I often found it challenging to keep track of the scores while playing, so I built this app to make the game more enjoyable and organized.
+Pong is a web app designed to enhance the traditional Korean card game Pong by simplifying score tracking.
+After finding it difficult to manage scores during gameplay, I decided to build this app to create a more enjoyable, organized experience for players.

 ## Features